A Leray-Serre spectral sequence for Lagrangian Floer theory: Moduli of treed disks

+The \emph{combinatorial type} $\g(\mc{C})=:\g$ of a treed disk is the underlying metric tree after forgetting finite non-zero edge lengths, together with the labelling from the above chart (sans finite non-zero edge length).
+Thus, we can denote $m_\mc{C}$ by $m_\g$ and similarly for $d_\mc{C}$ and $s_\mc{C}$.

+A combinatorial type with at least one vertex is called \emph{broken} if some $e\in \e^{\circ,\infty}_-(\g)$, or if $e\in \e^{\circ}_{\rightarrow}(\g)$ can be identified with a union, of cardinality $1<n<\infty$, of semi-infinite or bi-infinite intervals via $\ell$.
+It is clear that every broken combinatorial type can by decomposed into finitely many unbroken pieces.

-A \emph{geometric realization} $U$ of $\mc{C}$ is the topological space given by replacing the vertices with their corresponding marked surfaces and attaching the edges to the corresponding special points, together with the Riemann surface structure on each surface component.
-The \emph{geometric realization class} is the space $U$ up to equivalence of the underlying collection $\mc{D}_T$ before gluing.
+A \emph{geometric realization} $U$ of $\mc{C}$ is the topological space given by replacing each vertex with a representative of the corresponding marked surface and attaching the edges to the identified special points, together with the Riemann surface structure on each surface component.
+The \emph{geometric realization class} is the space $U$ up to equivalence of the underlying collection $\mc{D}_T$.
 A treed disk is \emph{stable} if and only if each marked surface is stable.

-The \emph{combinatorial type} $\g(\mc{C})$ of a treed disk is the information contained in the above chart and in the items from definition \ref{treeddiskdef}.

-Let $\tilde{\mf{M}}^{n,m}$ be the moduli space of treed disks with $n$ boundary markings and $m$ interior markings.
-Let $\mf{M}^{n,m}$ be the moduli of treed disks up to equivalence of the underlying collection of marked surfaces.
+Let $\mf{M}^{n,m}$ be the moduli space of treed disks with $n$ boundary markings and $m$ interior markings.
 The connected components of $\mf{M}^{n,m}$ can be realized as a product of Stasheff's associahedra, and thus it is a cell complex.

 One can stratify $\mathfrak{M}^{n,m}$ by combinatorial type: For each stable combinatorial type $\g$, let $\mathfrak{M}_\g$ be the subset of treed disks of type $\g$ endowed with the subspace topology.
-Such a subset is contained in a single cell-with-corners, and it the level set of smooth constant rank map.
+Each connected component of such a subset is contained in single cell-with-corners and it is the level set of smooth constant rank map.
 Hence it has the structure of a smooth manifold-with-corners.

 The \emph{universal treed disk of type $\g$} is the fibration where the fiber above the point $\mc{C}$ is the geometric realization class of $\mc{C}$.
-The local trivializations on an open set $\mf{M}_\g^i$ are given by a smooth choice of equivalence class, and the transition functions are smooth sections of biholomorphisms between choices.
+The local trivializations on an open set $\mf{M}_\g^i$ are given by a smooth choice of equivalence class and finite non-zero edge lengths.
+The former can be generated by looking at smooth Teichmüller slices for $\mc{D}_T$.
+The transition functions are smooth sections of biholomorphisms between choices.